• Skip to primary navigation

 • Work-study jobs

-• Loans: An education loan is borrowed by the student (or parent) in order to pay for educational expenses.
+• Loans: An education loan is borrowed by the student (or parent) to pay for educational expenses.
 Unlike scholarships and grants, this money must be repaid-with interest.
 Educational loan options include federal student loans, federal parent loans, private loans, and consolidation loans.

 1. Federal student loan programs